Marriage and civil partnerships

 The Equality Act 2010 makes it unlawful to discriminate against or treat someone unfairly because they are married or in a civil partnership.

-- Same sex couples who register as civil partners have the same rights as married couples in respect of employment rights.
+- Same-sex couples who register as civil partners or who marry have mostly the same employment rights as married opposite-sex couples.

 - The Equality Act also gives protection from discrimination because of an employee's sexual orientation.